1 | 2 | 3 | Current Level: 4 | 5

 ls-F

-The shell will look for a command named ls-F
+The shell will look for a command named ls-F, which doesn’t exist.

 Case matters too Options are case-sensitive.
 For example: